Scholarships

 In a statement of 200 words, please describe how financial hardship has caused you education disadvantage.

-Applicants must also apply in the ‘Financial Hardship’ category of the QTAC Educational Access Scheme (EAS) on the QTAC website.
+New applicants must also apply in the ‘Financial Hardship’ category of the QTAC Educational Access Scheme (EAS) on the QTAC website.

 CHC will access your ATAR (if eligible) and EAS Financial Hardship score via QTAC.